anacision/anacision-planning-user-guide/docs/user_guide/user_guide.md

 }
 ```

-This example represents three tasks that form a chain where the product is first cut, then milled and finally
+[Example 1](#multi-stage-example-1) represents three tasks that form a chain where the product is first cut, then milled and finally
 painted.
 It cannot be painted before it has been milled and the milling cannot start before the cutting.
 It is a typical flow shop scenario.

+#### Multi-stage example 2
 ```json hl_lines="17-18"
 {
   "tasks": [